North Dakota State Hospital: Corruption scandal

 In June, 1937, Governor Bill Langer - one of North Dakota's most controversial political figures - fired Superintendent J.D.
-Carr, appointing Henry G. Owen in his place.
+(John Dickson) Carr, (1872-1946) appointing Henry G. Owen in his place.
 Owen then fired 75% of the institution's staff, hiring their replacements, a January 30, 1939 report in the Fargo Forum alleged, due to their contributions to the state's governing Non-Partisan League and other political connections.

 A January 30, 1939 report in the Fargo Forum detailed the results of state special examiner Clyde Duffy's report on his investigation into the political abuses, and their costs both financial and in quality of patient care.
 Duffy quoted a hospital employee "The new employees didn't know how to treat the patients.
 They called them bad names, cussed and swore at them.
 Some said they would run away and some did run away."

 "Dark ages"

 With a population that exceeded 2,000 in 1940, the hospital was in a state of crisis.
 A 1949 Fargo Forum article detailed a report from the American Psychiatric Association complaining of overcrowding, poorly qualified staff, and a general lack of organization.

 The Legislature responded with an increase in appropriations and an extended period of reform under Dr. R.O.
 Saxvik, beginning in 1953.
 The extent of his reforms can be seen in a quote from his 1956 annual report "Gone are the cages, strait jackets, leg irons, stern guards, malnutrition, windowless seclusion rooms, unorganized departments, the sixty-hour work week, the naked despondent patient on a back ward, the odors from wards crammed with untidy and helpless men and women, the tuberculosis patients in disorganized treatment areas, the neglected surgical problems and the bedlam of disturbed units".